alexarthur/Moteino_PoolNode/README.md

 # Moteino_PoolNode

-Moteino platform based pool monitoring and control node
+Swimming pool monitoring and control node based on the Moteino platform